Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Introduction

-For the particle methods on the other hand, there have also been efforts in recent years to construct AP methods.
-The idea is also to replace the collision term of the complicated Boltzmann equation with simpler approximations.
-These are either the BGK collision operator~\cite{gallis2011investigation,pfeiffer2018particlebased,fei2020unified,fei2021efficient,pfeiffer2022exponential} or the Fokker-Planck operator~\cite{gorji2011fokker,gorji2011fokker, pfeiffer2017adaptive, mathiaud2016fokker}.
-In the case of the BGK operator in particular, the idea is to use the approach from the DUGKS method with the Crank-Nicolson integration and transfer it to the particles.
-However, since in this approach the pre-factors of the integration can take on any (positive and negative) values, as shown in Section~\ref{sec:DUGKS}, this approach is not easily transferable to particle methods.
+For particle methods on the other hand, there have also been efforts in recent years to construct AP methods.
+The collision term of the complicated Boltzmann equation is again often replaced with simpler approximations, such as the BGK~\cite{gallis2011investigation,pfeiffer2018particlebased,fei2020unified,fei2021efficient,pfeiffer2022exponential} or the Fokker-Planck operator~\cite{gorji2011fokker,gorji2014efficient, pfeiffer2017adaptive, mathiaud2016fokker}.
+In the case of the BGK operator in particular, one could try to obtain an AP method by using the approach from the DUGKS method with the Crank-Nicolson integration and transfer it to the particles.
+However, since the integration would then lead to a multiplication of the distribution function with pre-factors that can take on any (positive or negative) value, as shown in Section~\ref{sec:DUGKS}, this approach is not easily applicable to particle methods.

-One solution to this problem is the USP-BGK method~\cite{fei2020unified,fei2021efficient}.
+One solution to this problem is the unified stochastic particle BGK (USP-BGK) method~\cite{fei2020unified,fei2021efficient}.
 Here, an additional collision term was inserted in which the current distribution function is approximated by a Grad-13 approximation~\cite{struchtrup2003regularization}.
-This allows the advection and the relaxation process to be solved together which is a requirement for the construction of AP methods.
+This allows the advection and the relaxation process to be solved together, which is a requirement for the construction of AP methods.
 The choice of the Grad-13 distribution also ensures that the Navier-Stokes limit is asymptotically preserved.
 This additional collision term is constructed to satisfy the Navier-Stokes equations in the continuum domain with a second-order time integration.
 In the case of large Knudsen numbers, however, the method falls back to first order.

-An approach that leads to a second-order particle method in both rarefied and continuum regimes was recently presented in the form of the exponential integration of the BGK equation~\cite{pfeiffer2022exponential}.
-With this method, thanks to certain pre-factors as the result of implicit integration, it is very easy to construct particle processes that always have positive particle weights and AP behaviour.
+A similar idea is used in the construction of the Crank-Nicolson stochastic particle BGK method~\cite{pfeiffer2025cranka}, which, for low enough time steps, adapts DUGKS to the particle-based approach.
+For time steps larger than the relaxation time, the relaxation step is replaced by a sampling from a Grad-13 distribution, built with accordingly evolved higher moments, to avoid the problem of negative weights.
+This allows to retain the second-order accuracy of DUGKS, even towards the free-molecular limit.